-An instructor of two introductory programming classes at the CIS department, College of Business, Colorado State University, has explored various instructional approaches in teaching programming.
-This research elected three instructional approaches based on Bandura's (1977) theory, as Van Dinther, Dochy, and Segers, (2011) recommended.
-This study aimed to explore how three instructional approaches- (a) perceived value of programming, (b) weekly time spent on programming practice, and (c) frequency of TA consultations-contributed to the programming self-efficacy scores of IS students in two introductory programming courses.
+(1977) theory, as Van Dinther et al. (2011) recommended.
+This study aimed to explore how three instructional approaches-(a) perceived value of programming, (b) weekly time spent on programming practice, and (c) frequency of TA consultations-contributed to the programming self-efficacy scores of IS students in two introductory programming courses.
 The research question related to the body of this study is defined as follows: Do undergraduate IS students' perceived value of learning programming, the number of hours they spend per week practicing weekly assigned programs, and the number of times they consult TA predict their levels of programming self-efficacy?
-The findings should help educators and instructional designers to develop, update, or improve instructional approaches for their classes that, in turn, facilitate high levels of programming selfefficacy among students.
+The findings should help educators and instructional designers to develop, update, or improve instructional approaches for their classes that, in turn, facilitate high levels of programming self-efficacy among students.